Edragon/edragon.github.io/Board-dat/ILC/ILC1063-dat/ILC1063-dat.md

 ## control

+Use a special light tuning IC SJT83, supports two ways of controlling:
+- press once to turn ON, hold for speedless tuning light from low to high, press once to turn off
+- press once to turn ON, hold for speedless tuning light from high to low, press once to turn off
+- press once to turn ON, press each three times for low, medium, high light intensity, press once to turn off
+- press once to turn ON, press each three times for low, medium, high light intensity, press once to turn off

 Chip function simply based on mosfet output control, it is a pre-programmed chip.

 | pin 1 | pin 8 | pin 6 | function                     |                                                                                         |